ickarakurt/cemkarakurt/src/content/blog/sonarqube-mac-installation-in-5-minutes.md

   guide walks you through the process, from container setup to code analysis.
 ---

 **SonarQube** is a perfect tool to **analyze** your code.
 And, community version is free and open-source.
 You can install SonarQube to your server or your computer.
-In this article, I will share how I installed SonarQube to my Mac M1 with Docker.
+In this article, I will share how I installed SonarQube to my [mac](https://cemkarakurt.com/tags/mac "Mac OS") M1 with [Docker](https://cemkarakurt.com/tags/docker "Docker").

 The first thing you need to do is create a container with a SonarQube image.
 The below line will pull the image and start SonarQube in port 8084.